o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 This package contains nodes that execute and advertise vision actions, e.g.:

-- Object detection
+- Object detection (SSD)
-- Part pose estimation
+- Part pose estimation (CAD matching)
 - Belt grasp pose detection
+- Bearing rotation estimation

 All vision skills are action-based, so that calculations are allowed to fail and time out.

-For this, the Python nodes should advertise a number of actions, which are defined in o2ac_msgs.
+For this, the Python nodes advertise a number of actions which are defined in o2ac_msgs.

 ## QUICKSTART